Atlantic County Animal ShelterPlease call or stop by the shelter and check out all the wonderful cats and dogs anxiously awaiting loving homes!!

 Who We AreThe Atlantic County Animal Shelter was developed in 1995 as a response to the needs of the municipalities for a regional animal control facility.
 Since its opening, the number of intakes consisting of stray, unwanted and abused animals has drastically decreased by 50 percent.
 This achievement is attributed to the implementation of several programs, including all animals being spayed or neutered prior to adoption and early-age spay and neuter services.
 The primary goal of the Animal Shelter is to reunite lost pets with their owners and to facilitate meaningful adoptions that benefit both pets and owners.
 Community outreach programs and free canine obedience classes help support adopters and further promote responsible pet ownership.
 Visit www.aclink.org/animalshelter to learn more.

 Volunteering and DonationsVolunteers must be 18 years of age.
-If you are interested in helping to exercise and socialize the many animals we have for adoption, just stop in during opening hours and fill out a volunteer request form.
+If you are interested in helping to exercise and socialize the many animals we have for adoption, just stop in during opening hours and fill out a volunteer request form or you can fill out a volunteer application online by visiting our county website www.aclink.org.
 Donations are always welcome.
 If you would like to donate to the many homeless animals we have, call the shelter and we will provide you with a list of items the animals could use.
 Donations are tax deductible.

 Come Visit Us!If you would like to visit our shelter, please call (609)485-2345 and we will gladly guide you to our awesome facility.
 The shelter is open 7 days a week from 1-4 except on Tuesdays, which the hours are 1-3.